Retflow/SwapWallpaperWT/README.md

 You can rename it in whatever you want.
 Your .png images will also "converted" to .jpg.
 Everytime you change your wallpaper it also overwrites the current.jpg image.
-As i said, it's an easy script
+As i said, it's an easy script.
 Change it, write a whole new script, just do what you want.
 I like to share my ideas.

 Have fun with it!

 **HOW TO USE IT:**
   sudo chmod +x cwp.py